Simple And Tasty Low FODMAP Starters To Prepare For Your Special Holidays

 Finally, my last guest for this episode is Nataliya.

-Natailya is the creator of the website Not From a Packet Mix and she will be sharing with us a lovely Creamy Roasted Pumpkin and Sage Soup, prepared the low FODMAP way.
+Natailya is the creator of the website Not From a Packet Mix (P.S.
+Natalya’s blog has moved to The Friendly Gourmand) and she will be sharing with us a lovely Creamy Roasted Pumpkin and Sage Soup, prepared the low FODMAP way.

 The last recipe is from my own website and it’s one of my favourite, it’s a very tasty Zucchini/Courgettes Tartlets recipe.